Skip to Main Content

 The long-awaited restoration of Michigan Central Station is complete.
 Meet the Spartan cohort helping revitalize the city of Detroit and its most iconic historic monument.

-Celia Giesey stepped toward the careworn and crumbling colonnade that stood guard at the entrance to Michigan Central Station.
-At 83 years old, she didn’t move as quickly as she used to, but the historic Detroit monument urged her forward.
-Excitement and trepidation clashed in sight of the entrance.
+Celia Giesey approached the careworn and crumbling colonnade that stood guard at the entrance to Michigan Central Station.
+At 83 years old, Celia’s step had slowed, but she was urged forward by what waited ahead.
+Excitement and trepidation clashed as she stared up at the historic Detroit monument.

-For a moment, nostalgia carried her away.
-Her mind as sharp as ever, Celia drifted back to her memories of the Beaux-Arts style landmark—the awe-inspiring waiting room cavernously capped in vaulted terracotta domes, the ticket office teeming with travelers, the glowing concourse, and a maze of rooms for dining, shopping and socializing.
+For a moment, Celia was carried away by nostalgia.
+Her mind as sharp as ever, she drifted to her memories of the Beaux-Arts style landmark—the awe-inspiring waiting room cavernously capped with its vaulted terracotta domes, the ticket office teeming with travelers, the sun glowing through the concourse, and a maze of rooms for dining, shopping and socializing.

 The train station—abandoned a generation earlier as Detroit struggled through economic decline and a withering demand for rail travel—was a shell of its former glory.
 When the building closed permanently in 1988, anything too large or worthless to haul away was scavenged and the heavy hammer of Michigan winters battered whatever was left.